 New adult: This new, up-and-coming genre focuses on the demographic in between young adult and adult.
 The protagonists are usually ages 18-26.

 Page signatures: The unit of pages to create the plates to print books.
 Signatures can consist of 8 to 48 pages.

 PB or picture book: A book aimed towards younger children with limited text and large pictures in either color or black and white.
 The sweet spot for these books is 32 pages.

 PDF: An acronym for “portable document format.”
 A PDF is an electronic snapshot of a document.
 PDFs maintain the layout and graphic elements of the original document but lack page reflow flexibility.
 They are useful for electronic transfer of page proofs and any graphics-heavy document, such as maps or forms.

 Premium sales: Selling a customized edition of a book to a business.
 For example, selling a guidebook with a specialized cover to a company hosting a convention to pass out to the attendees.

-Public domain: Any work that is not protected by copyright is said to be in the public domain, including works for which the copyright has expired.
-Such works belong to the public as a whole, any anyone is free to use them without seeking permission.
+Public domain: Any work that is not protected by copyright is said to be in the public domain.
+This includes works for which the copyright has expired.
+Such works belong to the public as a whole.
+Any anyone is free to use them without seeking permission.

-Publicity: The act of promoting books to the media, including television and radio programming, websites, newspapers, and magazines.
-It also includes any type of author interview or event featured either in the media or in another type of consumer venue, such as a bookstore, panel, or festival.
+Publicity: The act of promoting books to the media.
+This includes television and radio programming, websites, newspapers, and magazines.
+It also covers any type of author interview or event featured either in the media or in another type of consumer venue.
+Such as a bookstore, panel, or festival.
 Publicity is an integral part of the book publishing process.